+- String beans must be canned using a pressure canner.
 The mission of canning green beans is what prompted me to invest in a pressure canner.
 Like carrots, string beans are a low acid food and can only be canned safely by using a pressure canner.
 I did some research and purchased the least expensive one I could find, Presto 16-Quart Aluminum Pressure Canner.
 It holds a canner load of 9 pint sized jars and I can lift a full canner load off the stove without help.

-Harvest your string beans in their prime when they are tender and small to medium sized.
+- Harvest your string beans in their prime when they are tender and small to medium sized.
 String beans grow quickly and I like to pick them every day so they don’t grow too big, but sometimes they get away from me.
 Select the small to medium sizes string beans for preserving.
 The large or seedy pods may taste ok when eating fresh, but they don’t hold up very well to canning and tend to get soft.

 - Take the time to allow your pressure canner to cool down naturally.
 Don’t rush the release of pressure by venting or removing the gage.
 Doing so may cause the liquid to siphon out of your jars.